hodelly/own-up-rate-quotes/README.md

 This launches the test runner in the interactive watch mode.<br />

+### App Tests
+This test makes sure the site loads properly without crashing.

+### Rate Quote Input Tests

+### Rate Quote Table Tests
+These tests to assert the Table component renders correctly no matter what the values of the redux store are.
+I used snapshots to make sure the component rendered correctly.
+I took the following snapshots:
+* initial redux store
+* table loading
+* API error response
+* API success response with table filled in

 ## Tools & Libraries
 This project was created using [Create React App](https://github.com/facebook/create-react-app).
-I also used [React Bootstrap](https://react-bootstrap.github.io/) to help with styling, and Axios to make calls to the API.
+I also used [React Bootstrap](https://react-bootstrap.github.io/) to help with styling.
+I implemented Bootstrap because it makes creating clean components easy.
+I also noticed that Own Up uses Bootstrap, and one of my goals was to match their style and color scheme.
+Lastly, I used Axios to make calls to the API, because I find it easy to use and makes for readable asynchronous code.